iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 In the blockchain world, finality means that once a block is committed, we deterministically know that state of the blockchain up until that block.

 As we mentioned earlier, Nakamoto Consensus is probabilistic, so it doesn't have this finality guarantee.
-Essentially, you can only guarantee that a transaction is included on the canonical Bitcoin fork based on the probability of a miner majority continuing to mine on that fork.
+Essentially, you can only guarantee that a transaction is included on the canonical Bitcoin fork based on the probability of the majority of miners continuing to mine on that fork.

 Tendermint, on the other hand, requires validators to vote on and finalize every block.
 So basically, as long as more than 2/3 of validators are not Byzantine, transactions have “instant finality” — users know their transactions are finalized as soon as a block is created.